terraform-google-modules/terraform-example-foundation/0-bootstrap/README-GitHub.md

 ## Instructions

-Due to issue [First commit pushed triggers 2 workflow runs](https://github.com/orgs/community/discussions/50356), The repositories created should have been initialized with an initial commit, so that the initial push for the `plan` branch does not trigger two workflow runs.
+Due to issue [First commit pushed triggers 2 workflow runs](https://github.com/orgs/community/discussions/50356), The repositories created must be initialized with an initial commit, so that the initial push for the `plan` branch does not trigger two workflow runs.
+The instructions in the following steps will ensure the creation of an initial commit for each one of the repositories.

 ### Deploying step 0-bootstrap